What is Strategic Communications?

 Some of the most employable soft skills include interpersonal communication, persuasive ability, strong written/verbal communication, leadership ability, and strategic thinking.
 And these are exactly the kinds of skills you develop while studying strategic communications.

-Example Careers for Strategic Communications Degree
+Example Careers for Communications

-The most obvious career choices for a strategic communications degree all pertain to advertising, marketing, public relations, and corporate communications.
-However, with such a flexible skillset, people who learn about strategic communications can enter into a wide variety of fields.
+The most obvious career choices for a communications degree all pertain to advertising, marketing, public relations, and corporate communications.
+However, with such a flexible skillset, people who learn about communications can enter into a wide variety of fields.
 For instance:

 PR Specialist – Apply your knowledge of strategic thinking and communication to influence public perceptions in a positive way.
 As of May 2019, the Bureau of Labor Statistics suggests that Public Relation Specialists have a median salary of $61,150, with higher than average growth in the industry as the need for organizations to maintain their public image continues to grow.